shahbazahmed1269/shahbazahmed1269.github.io/_posts/2026-07-23-streams-are-not-queues.md

 A **stream** answers: _what happened, in what order, and who else needs to know about it?_

-A **queue** answers: _here's a task.
-Do it once.
-Tell me if it didn't work.
-The order doesn't matter much._
+A **queue** answers: _here's a task. let any free worker take it and tell me if it failed.
+Ordering is optional (for example: SQS FIFO queues) and you pay for it if you want it._

 That second part is easy to miss.
 A stream _guarantees_ ordering within a partition.
-A queue deliberately trades ordering away so that any available worker can grab any available record.
+A queue lets you trade ordering away so that any available worker can grab any available record (some messaging queues provide it as a configurable property).
 That trade-off is why queues can isolate a single poison message while streams can't, and it's also why you'd never want a queue processing your ledger postings, where "debit before credit" matters.

 Mix the two up and you don't get a slower system.
 You get what Riya got at 02:47: a task-shaped problem stuffed into a stream-shaped system, with none of the guardrails a real queue would have provided out of the box.